 Forest Stewardship Program

-There is no financial assistance available at this time from Rhode Island's Department of Environmental Management / Division of Forest Environment; However, the Natural Resource Conservation Service (NRCS) is currently offering financial assistance for Forest Stewardship Plan development and other forestry related activities through the Environmental Quality Incentives Program.
-You can contact your local NRCS office at (401) 828-1300.
+The FSP is not a cost-share program.
+There is no financial assistance available through the Rhode Island Department of Environmental Management / Division of Forest Environment.
+However, the Natural Resource Conservation Service (NRCS) offers financial assistance for Forest Stewardship Plan development and other forestry related activities through the Environmental Quality Incentives Program (EQIP).
+You can contact the Rhode Island NRCS office at 401-828-1300.

 Contact Fern Graves at 401-539-2356, ext.
 2, for program information.